CloudReactor/docs/secrets.md

             "secretsmanager:GetSecretValue"
         ],
         "Resource": [
-            "arn:aws:secretsmanager:us-west-1:01234567901:secret:myorg/myapp/production/*"
+            "arn:aws:secretsmanager:us-west-1:01234567901:secret:myorg/myapp/staging/*"
         ]
       }
     }

-where you would substitute "us-west-1" with the region you stored your secret, "012345678901" with your AWS account number, and "myorg/myapp/production" with the path that your secrets are stored in.
+where you would substitute "us-west-1" with the region you stored your secret, "012345678901" with your AWS account number, and "myorg/myapp/staging" with the path that your secrets are stored in.
+You can also include additional permissions that your Task can use to access other AWS resources.

-If you are deploying your task using ECS, the role should also have a trust relationship so that ECS can assume it:
+If you are deploying your Task using ECS, the role should also have a trust relationship so that ECS can assume it:

     {